 The Barn Quilts of Brant County

 Barn Quilts are large pieces of wood that have been painted to look like a quilt block.
 Some Barn Quilts replicate famous traditional quilt patterns.
 Other Barn Quilts tell a story about the community, the region’s history, or the property where they hang.
 Brant County is home to over 30 different Barn Quilts located on private and public properties throughout the county.
 Exploring country roads while searching them out is a pleasant way to spend an art-filled afternoon.
+Get tips for packing a perfect picnic to bring along in our Beyond The Basket article.

 Download a map of Brant County’s Barn Quilt locations.